monk-io/docs/docs/about/key-concepts.md

 :::note note

-Monk currently supports automatic Cluster provisioning on AWS and GCP.
+MonkOS currently supports automatic Cluster provisioning on AWS, GCP and DigitalOcean.
 We are working to add more cloud providers in the near future.
 :::

 Dive deeper into the provisioning side of things in the [Guides](running-templates.md).

 ### Programmable Control Plane

-Monk undersands workloads natively.
-The Engine contains a programmable control plane that can be precisely tuned to any piece of software running on Monk.
-By moving computation from manifest pre-processing (e.g. Helm) to runtime, we have given Monk the ability to perform user-defined scripted actions on any level of the workload.
+MonkOS undersands workloads natively.
+The Engine contains a programmable control plane that can be precisely tuned to any piece of software running on MonkOS.
+By moving computation from manifest pre-processing (e.g. Helm) to runtime, we have given MonkOS the ability to perform user-defined scripted actions on any level of the workload.

 Starting from a single container, all the way to the entire system, actions and variables can be used to control and query the workloads across the whole cluster.